Pearl River Community College affords due process to all students in accordance with the law.

 - When an infraction is committed that requires disciplinary action, the student involved will receive notice that specific action has been taken.

 - Students have the right to appeal any disciplinary action taken against them within three (3) college working days of the incident.
-Appeals may be submitted to the specific Campus Police Department, the Vice President for Poplarville Campus and Hancock Center (Poplarville), the Vice President for Forrest County Operations (Hattiesburg), or the Assistant Vice President for Hancock Center (Waveland).
+Appeals may be submitted to the specific Campus Police Department, the Assistant Vice President of Student Services (Poplarville), the Vice President for Forrest County Operations (Hattiesburg), or the Assistant Vice President for Hancock Center (Waveland).
 Pearl River Community College online students who want to file an appeal should submit their appeal to the Director of eLearning.
-Appeals of students in a general education class offered at a non-campus site should be submitted to the Vice President for General Education and Technology Services.
+Appeals of students in a general education class offered at a non-campus site should be submitted to the Vice President for Poplarville Campus and Instruction.
 Appeals of any career and technical students at a non-campus site should be submitted to the Vice President for Workforce and Economic Development.

 - Depending on the infraction, the appeal will be assigned to the appropriate division of the PRCC Judicial System.